frkatona/ObsidianSync/Music/General Voice Notes.md

 ### Exercise Sounds and Their Uses
 - - **“NG” (as in _sing_)**
-    - Promotes head resonance (mask vibration).
+    - Promotes HEAD resonance (mask vibration).
     - Helps close soft palate, reduce throat tension.
     - Common for sirens/slides to connect registers smoothly.
 - **“OO” (as in _food_)**
-    - Narrows the vocal tract, encouraging head voice and upper register.
+    - Narrows the vocal tract, encouraging HEAD voice and upper register.
     - Stabilizes pitch in passaggio.
     - Can reduce breathiness by encouraging rounded lips.
 - **“AH” (as in _father_)**
-    - Open vowel, chest-friendly.
+    - Open vowel, CHEST-friendly.
     - Good for resonance and projection work.
     - Can expose tension issues if the throat is tight.
 - **“EE” (as in _see_)**
-    - Bright, forward vowel that promotes mask resonance.
+    - Bright, forward vowel that promotes MASK resonance.
     - Useful for intonation training (easy to hear pitch center).
     - Can become nasal if overdone.
 - **“EH / AY” (as in _bed_ / _say_)**
-    - Transitional vowels — useful for smoothing between “AH” and “EE.”
+    - TRANSITIONAL vowels — useful for smoothing between “AH” and “EE.”
     - Common in vowel modification for higher pitches (e.g., “AH” shifting toward “UH” or “EH”).
 - **Lip trills / tongue trills (brrrr / rrrr)**
     - Release excess tension.